BSN-Spartan/Data-Center-Portal/README.md

 ### Introduction
 ------

 This document is a guide to the installation, configuration and operation of the BSN Spartan Network Data Center Portal System.
-This system connects to the Data Center Management System [v1.1.0]( [new jar](https://github.com/BSN-Spartan/Data-Center-System/releases/tag/v1.1.0).) and later version.
+This system connects to the Data Center Management System [v1.1.0](https://github.com/BSN-Spartan/Data-Center-System/releases/tag/v1.1.0) and later version.

 ### Hardware Requirements
 ------